-- Fair procedures for dealing with complaints related to the website, its policies and its contents.
+- Set up a fair procedure for dealing with complaints related to the website, its policies and its contents.

-The Head of Department and the Senior Management Team are kept advised of the Working Group’s discussions and review its decisions on a regular basis.
+The Head of Department will be advised of the Working Group’s discussions and will review its decisions.

 Maintenance and Editing of pages

-- Editing rights will be given to those who are responsible for the content of individual sections, or their deputies.
+- Editing rights will be given to those who are responsible for the pages as listed above, or their deputies.

 - All staff members shall have access to their own entries for editing.

-- Requests for access shall be directed to the Communications and Web Team whose decision on access will be final.
+- Requests for access shall be directed to the PDC whose decision on access will be final.

-- The Communications and Web Teamhas the right to remove any pages, which are not maintained regularly.
+- The PDC has the right to remove any pages, which are not maintained regularly.